michael-sumner/go-make-things/content/articles/2018-04-17-public-vs-private-functions-in-javascript.md

 ## An example

-For example, in [Houdini, an accordion script](https://github.com/cferdinandi/houdini) I wrote, users initializing the plugin like this.
+For example, in [Houdini, an accordion script](https://github.com/cferdinandi/houdini) I wrote, users initialize the plugin like this.

 ```js
 houdini.init();